zeevl/firebase-mock/API.md

 ##### `updateUser(user)` -> `Promise<Object>`

 Replace the existing user with a new one, by matching uid.
 Throws an error If no user exists whose uid matches the given user's uid.
-Returns the updated user.
+Resolves with the updated user when complete.
+This operation is queued until the next flush.

 ## Server Timestamps